ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 The portal allows Zonal Admin to activate or deactivate a document type.
 Deactivation of a document type can be done if the country feels the document type is not applicable anymore.
 Thus, deactivated documents does now show up on the Pre-Registration and Registration Client UI.
 The Activation/Deactivation functionality can be accessed from both the list view or the detail view page of Document Types

 #### 6.3.2 Manage Document Categories (View) [**[↑]**](#table-of-contents)
 The Global Admin can view list of all the available Document Categories as created by the Country in Masterdata.
 The portal shows both activated or deactivated Document Categories.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Document Categories based on Status (Drop-down).

 #### 6.3.3 Manage Document Type to Document Category Mapping (Map, Unmap, View) [**[↑]**](#table-of-contents)

 #### A. View mappings of Document Categories and Document Types
 The portal allows an Global Admin to view Document Categories along with its mapped and un-mapped Document Types.
 Form the view screen itself, the Global Admin can map or un-map the Documents from a Document Category.

 #### C. Map/Un-map Document Type to Document Category
 The portal allows the Global Admin to map the available Document types to a Document category.
 This feature helps the country define as to which document falls under which category.
 Each Document can be mapped to multiple categories depending on the country's requirement.

 #### 6.3.4 Manage Location Data (View, Create, Update, Activate, Deactivate)
 #### A. View Location Data
 The Global Admin can view list of all the Locations created by the country on the Admin UI portal.
 This list of locations defined shows up on the Pre-Registration and Registration UI while typing the address.
 The portal shows both activated or deactivated Locations Types.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Locations based on Status (Drop-down) and each Location level (Search Box).

 #### B. Create/Update Location Data
 Using the portal, Global Admin can create/update the location data by providing location name and the parent hierarchy of that location.
 A location needs